baublet/wp-twig-loop-shortcode/README.md

 2. We need to strip out things that might mess up parsing your query string, like the `>=` symbol.
 3. It's really useful to have a few date helpers to query things based on dates!

 So this plugin provides a few helpers you can use in your query strings.
+The following are in the order that the yare parsed by Loop Shortcode:

 ```html
 {{now}}                 // Time helpers.
 Returns straight up UNIX time stamps